janshercs/learns/docs/_posts/2022-06-11-learning-tmux.md

 ### Session stuff
-creating new session: `tmux new -s session name` exiting session while leaving it running: `ctrl-b d` previewing open sessions: `ctrl-b w`
+creating new session: `tmux new -s session name` exiting session while leaving it running: `ctrl-b d`
+* this allows you to go back to your usual terminal! previewing open sessions: `ctrl-b w`

 ### Window stuff